panva/jose/docs/util/decode_jwt/functions/decodeJwt.md

 ▸ **decodeJwt**\<`PayloadType`\>(`jwt`): `PayloadType` & [`JWTPayload`](../../../types/interfaces/JWTPayload.md)

-Decodes the Claims Set of a JWT in Compact JWS serialization without checking its signature or validating claim types and values.
+Decodes the Claims Set of a JWT in JWS Compact Serialization without validating its JWS Signature (digital signature or MAC) or claim types and values.

 Use [jwtVerify](../../../jwt/verify/functions/jwtVerify.md) to verify signed JWTs or [jwtDecrypt](../../../jwt/decrypt/functions/jwtDecrypt.md) to decrypt and validate encrypted JWTs.